Everything you need to know about diet and the immune system

 - Soaking Up the Sunshine Vitamin: Vitamin D-Rich Foods for Immune Support

-- Vitamin D and immune system:
+- Vitamin D and the immune system:

 - Sunlight and vitamin D production: